craigbutcher/craigbutcher.github.io/src/writing/keychron-k3.md

 ### Spongy switches

 It came to my attention that three of the switches has started to produce "the spongy effect" when typing.
 Unfortunately, the keys affected was the 'end' and right arrow key.
-Not a problem to replace however there should be a warning on handling Keychron's optical switches because they are delicate and fell apart once removed from the board.
+Not a problem to replace, although there should be a warning on handling Keychron's optical switches because they are fragile and fell apart once removed from the board.
 Luckily, there is a bag of additional switches on hand to replace.

 ### Cleaning